timothylwarren/bds311-sp21/syllabus.md

 Some prior programming experience (CS 161 or BOT 476)

 These prerequisites can be waived with instructor permission.
-We strive to make class accessible and engaging for students with varied backgrounds and interests.
+I strive to make the class accessible and engaging for students with varied backgrounds and interests.